GergelyTuri/tFC-rig/Software/Rig/README.md

 #### Further Attenuation

 The software running the rig can be modified to further prevent or attenuate the availability of the water reward, but the above parameters are considered sufficient at this time.

+### Using the Rig for Experiments

+#### First time setup

+1. Set up the rigs as described above and connect the Arduio(s) to the computer running the data collection software.
+1. Create a new Anaconda environment and install the dependencies listed in `requirements.txt`.
+1. Activate the environment and the rig is ready to be used.

+#### Running the rig

+1. Open an Anaconda terminal, activate the environment and navigate to the `Software/Serial_read` folder.
+1. Read the instructions in the `README.md` file in the `Serial_read` folder.
+Currently there are two scripts which can perform data collection.
+The `py_arduino_serial.py` script is the one of main scripts which could be used if camera recording is not needed.
+The `py_arduino_serial_camera.py` script is a script which can be used when the White Matter cameras are connected to the recording setup and video footage is needed.
+The headers of these scripts also contain instructions on how to use them.